RoboSats/robosats/docs/_pages/contribute/01-development.md

   - PT🇵🇹 [t.me/robosats_pt](https://t.me/robosats_pt)
   - CN🇨🇳 [t.me/robosats_cn](https://t.me/robosats_cn)

 - **Twitter:** [RoboSats](https://twitter.com/RoboSats).
 Provides important project updates, tips and tricks of using RoboSats, and other privacy-centric commentary.
-Questions may be asked to the Twitter account; however, Twitter limits the number of characters in a tweet and response and makes answering questions restrictive.
+Questions may be asked to the Twitter account; however, Twitter limits the number of characters in a tweet and makes responding to questions restrictive.
 It's best to direct your questions to the aforementioned public Telegram support group for a faster and more detailed response from community members!

 - **Nostr:** [npub1p2psats79rypr8lpnl9t5qdekfp700x660qsgw284xvq4s09lqrqqk3m82](https://snort.social/p/npub1p2psats79rypr8lpnl9t5qdekfp700x660qsgw284xvq4s09lqrqqk3m82).
 Relays Twitter tweets and similarly responds to questions.
 While character limit is no issue, it's still best to direct your questions to the aforementioned public Telegram support group for a faster response from community members!